dotnet/docs/docs/csharp/nullable-attributes.md

 ---
-title: Upgrade libraries to provide clear expectations for potential null values to callers.
+title: Upgrade APIs with attributes to define null expectations
 description: This article explains the motivations and techniques for adding descriptive attributes to describe the null state of arguments and return values from APIs ms.date: 07/31/2019
 ---